 So, whether it is a product launch campaign that you’re running or one to recover abandoned carts, don’t forget to personalize.
 That’s the only effective way to make your shoppers interact with your messages.

 Here’s an example of a web push notification to remind the shopper of the item they left behind in the cart.
 Adding a picture of the product further boosts the brand recall and brings the shopper back to the store to make the purchase.

 But it is not just the message that needs to be personalized.
-You need to dig deeper to understand who your shopper and where they are from.
-The timing and the frequency of these messages are as important and need to be personalized as well.
+You need to dig deeper to understand who your shopper is and where they are from.
+The timing and the frequency of these messages are as important and need to be personalization as well.